Lanilen/OverKmer/README.md

 As you can see, the canonical telomere repeat, its shifts, and their reverse complements take all the top spots.

-This work best with trimmed Illumina data, but given enough reads, it makes little difference.
+This works best with trimmed Illumina data, but given enough reads, it makes little difference.

 To run the script: